 There are many fun activities and events that take place in Chicago in the fall.
 September brings the start of unique fall activities like apple picking, visiting pumpkin patches and corn mazes.
 October brings beautiful fall colors and fun Halloween themed activities, while November brings the start of Christmas holiday events and activities and Thanksgiving.

-Whether you live in the Chicagoland area or are planning a visit, here are the best things to do in and around Chicago in the fall.
+Whether you live in the Chicagoland area or are planning a visit, here are the best things to do in and around Chicago in the fall including the best Chicago fall 2024 events.

 Take an Architecture Cruise

 Taking an architecture river cruise is a must when visiting Chicago.
-While you can go on an architecture cruise most of the year (except during winter), they tend to be less crowded and the weather tends to be more pleasant in the fall.
+Fall is the best season for a river cruise as they tend to be less crowded and the weather tends to be more pleasant.

 Take a Lake Cruise

 Early fall is your last chance for a lake cruise before it gets too cold and lake cruises stop running (usually end of October).
 While you don’t get to see the buildings up close like on a architecture river cruise, you do get to enjoy skyline views.
-Just a warning it is much colder on water than on land especially in the evening.
+Lake cruises depart from Navy Pier or the Michigan Avenue bridge.

 If your time is short, consider a combination river and lake cruise.